On the Benefits of Semi-Supervised Test Case Generation for Simulation Models

-Test case generation for CPSs has been widely studied in the past decades.
+Test case generation for simulation models has been widely studied in the past decades.
 The common goal for test case generation is that generating \textit{efficient} test suite (i.e. we can run fewer tests) while increasing the \textit{effectiveness}~\cite{wong1997test, wong1998effect, ahmed2016test, di2015coverage, yoo2012regression}.
 However, finding a balance point between these two goals is always a challenge.

-Ling et al~\cite{ling2021faster} discusses features of CPS testing that make it different from testing other kinds of software.
-CPSs are embodied in their environment so only exploring static features (e.g. the code base) as traditional software does is not enough.
-Testing on CPSs is required to test how that code base reacts to its surrounding environments.
-Thus only exploring static features is not recommended for testing CPSs.
+Ling et al~\cite{ling2021faster} discusses features of simulation model testing that make it different from testing other kinds of software. simulation models (especially the CPSs) are embodied in their environment, so only exploring static features (e.g. the code base) as traditional software does is not enough.
+Testing on these models requires to test how that code base reacts to its surrounding environments.
+Thus only exploring static features is not recommended for testing these models.

-Further, CPSs make extensive use of process control theory, where a feedback controller is used to compare the value or status of process variables with the desired set-point.
-Moreover, running CPSs is sometimes cost expensive since lots of models require one to few days for a single execution~\cite{arrieta2017search, arrieta2019pareto, matinnejad2018test}.
-Thus collecting huge test case execution data or coverage information is a hard and expensive job for CPSs.
-Hence, for testing these process control applications, the requirement is data collected from the feedback loops inside the CPSs~\cite{ling2021faster}.
+Further, simulation models make extensive use of process control theory, where a feedback controller is used to compare the value or status of process variables with the desired set-point.
+Moreover, running these models is sometimes cost expensive since lots of models require one to few days for a single execution~\cite{arrieta2017search, arrieta2019pareto, matinnejad2018test}.
+Thus collecting huge test case execution data or coverage information is a hard and expensive job for simulation models.
+Hence, the data obtained from the simulation models (e.g. input vectors and output vectors) is the only source for testing the system.
 In this study, we only use the input and output signals in the simulation models instead of test execution history or coverage information to generate an adequate test suite.

 Our goal for this study is to generate an adequate test suite for simulation models which can detect as many faults as possible.
+As we will talk later, the ``faults'' in our study are artificial added mutants, which we use to judge the performance of test cases.
 When tracing the performance goal, we prefer a test suite that contains fewer test cases in it.
 Here, we can define the test case generation problem as follow: